 -

-National Institutes of Health information about federal protections regulating health insurer use of genetic information
+Federal government information regarding federal protections of genetic information

 Jarrod O. Anderson, Anna C. Lewis & Anya E. Prince, The Problems with Patchwork: State Approaches to Regulating Insurer Use of Genetic Information, 22 DePaul J. Health Care L. (2021)